The History of Knowle Hockey Club

 As the photo shows hockey attire was very different to the kit used today.
 Note the sticks too.
 Some of us playing today remember those hockey sticks!

 In those early days goalkeepers played less subs and telegrams were used to inform teams about cancelled matches!

 Knowle Ladies Hockey Club was first affiliated to the All England Hockey Association in 1924.

-Knowle Hockey Club now call Merchants Academy Sports Centre in Withywood home, and we are celebrating our Centenary this year!
+Knowle Hockey Club now call Merchants Academy Sports Centre in Withywood home, and we celebrated our centenary in 2019!